Download the PDF

 A professional hospitality photographer will work with you to create the best photography shot list and schedule.
 They will give their recommendations on the best shot sequence and time estimates.
 Each shot can take up to 1 hour and they will be able to advise on each location.

-What To Include In A Hotel Photography Shot List And Run Sheet
+What A Professional Photographer Will Include In A Hotel Photography Shot List And Run Sheet

 Include the names and phone numbers of everyone involved in the shoot.
 The details of the hotel or resort manager, photographer, assistants and stylists should all be included.